 We all know that, as Christians, we will be challenged in our faith.
+We want to be able to stand firm.

 Sometimes the challenge comes in the form of temptation.
 The enemy knows exactly when to target us–when we’re at our weakest.
 And he knows precisely what tempts us most.